clopezmerce/ris_project/README.md

 ## Instructions

-In order to launch the web application docker and docker-compose are needed.
+In order to launch the web application, docker and docker-compose are needed.

 Once the docker-related services have been started we must execute: